More Features, More Satellite Power Behind a Tough, Bright Touchscreen

 - 3-axis compass with accelerometer and barometric altimeter sensors

-- Dual battery system — 2 AA batteries or optional rechargeable internal NiMH pack
+- Dual battery system — 2 AA batteries or included rechargeable internal NiMH pack

 Touch and Go